EqualifyEverything/equalify/README.md

 **96.8% of homepages have WCAG conformance failures,** according to [WebAIM](https://webaim.org/projects/million/).

-The internet must become more accessible!
+Equalify aims to make the internet more accessible.

 ## Support Equalify